-This group brings together researchers contributing to the broad field of auditing and financial reporting.
-Our researchers seek to provide a better understanding of external reporting – financial and non-financial, mandatory and voluntary – and the role of auditing and assurance services in enhancing business performance and quality.
+Our researchers contribute to the broad field of auditing and financial reporting.
+We seek to provide a better understanding of external reporting – financial and non-financial, mandatory and voluntary – and the role of auditing and assurance services in enhancing business performance and quality.

 Our expertise and current research includes:

 - examining the role auditing and financial reporting plays in contributing to better functioning of capital markets

 - enhancing accountability to corporate stakeholders

 - economic growth through credible and relevant reporting on business performance

 - analyst forecasts, information asymmetries, and capital market informativeness

 - audit committees, internal audit, and the effect of risk management on auditing and reporting quality

 - auditing and reporting innovation, the impact of big data, digital reporting, and changing technology